-PointsBet Sportsbook is among the first sportsbooks to hit the Illinois market, joining BetRivers, DraftKings and FanDuel.
+PointsBet Sportsbook is among the first sportsbooks to hit the Illinois market, joining BetRivers, DraftKings, FanDuel and William Hill sportsbooks.

 When it comes to PointsBet, is it better than the other sportsbooks in the state?
 Does it make sense for you to do your sports wagering there?
 When you sign up for PointsBet, what do you get in return?

-We’ll answer all those questions and plenty more right here as we break down everything that PointsBet brings to the table in Illinois.
-We trust that after reading what we’ve put together, you’ll feel confident in your decision about whether PointsBet is right for you.
+We’ll answer all those questions and plenty more right here as we break down everything that PointsBet Sportsbook brings to Illinois.

-When you join PointsBet Sportsbook, you will get a great offer as a new player.
+When you join PointsBet Sportsbook, you will get two great offers as a new player.

 Here’s how it works:

-There’s a few things to be aware of to take full advantage of the bonus offer though.
+There are a few things to be aware of to take full advantage of the PointsBet bonus offer.

-First, you must use promo code BONUSNOW.
-Second, it is only your first deposit that allows you to get rewarded, so if you want to get the full $250 in free bets you’ll need to make an initial $250 deposit to do so.
-Lastly, your free bets will expire 14 days after being issued, so make sure you use them or you will lose them.
+First, you must use PointsBet Sportsbook promo code BETBONUS.
+Second, if you want to get the full $2,000 in risk free bets you’ll need to make an initial $2,000 deposit and bets to do so.
+Lastly, your PointsBet Sportsbook free bets will expire 14 days, so make sure you use them or you will lose them.

 |Online Sportsbook||PointsBet Sportsbook|